PlutoLang/plutolang.github.io/docs/New Features/Explicit Globals.md

 ## Compiler Warnings

-When the `global` keyword is enabled, an 'implicit-global' warning is raised for any locals declared without it:
+When the `global` keyword is enabled, an 'implicit-global' warning is raised for any globals declared without it:

 ```pluto showLineNumbers
 pluto_use global